royredman4/SI-Sessions/CPSC-121/Pointers-Dynamic-Memory/Readme.md

 Assignment #4: Do the same as assignment #3, but use a vector instead of the dynamic array allocations.
 What is the differences and similarities between using a vector compared to creating an alternating dynamic array?

+Assignment #5: Explain why pointers and dynamic memory is useful to use.
+How does a dynamically allocated array differ from a standard array?